DeadWaveWave/waveforge/.cursor-en/README.md

 ## Project Components

-`Cursor-Vibe-Coding` is built on three main pillars, which together define the entire workflow.
+`WaveForge` is built on three main pillars, which together define the entire workflow.
 These configuration files are located in the `.cursor-en` directory by default.

 ### 1. Roles